Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 ---

 First, we want to ensure that your R session is working out of the same folder that your data is in (not necessary, but makes things easy).
-To do that, you run the 'setwd' function that's preloaded into R. This stands for set working directory.
+To do that, you run the `setwd` function that's preloaded into R. This stands for set working directory.

 <code>setwd("File Path to Data")</code>